bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   If it is set to 'grid' then a grid equivalent to one used by dia-bundle is to be placed underneath the image.

-+ wrapfig:left
++ align:left
-+ wrapfig:right
++ align:right

-  It is currently used by FIGURE to decide if this is a "wrapfig" that is pushed to the "left" or "right".
+  It is currently used by 'wrapfig' and/or 'wraptab' flaot to decide which side it is to push the figure or table to the "left" or "right".